 The steps to becoming a business owner should be slow and steady, but they must be taken with confidence.
 The only way to keep your head high is to change your attitude towards adversities and criticism.
 You will be trying new things and strategies, and some of them might not work the way you were hoping.
 Don’t let negative feedback or failures bring you down.
 Fix what needs to be fixed and move on.
 Mistakes will also be made, so better make your peace with it right now.
 Rather than beating yourself up (or worse, pointing fingers and placing the blame on your collaborators) accept them for what they are — valuable learning opportunities.

 Measure customer profitability

 One of the steps to start your own business is to measure customer profitability.
 If you haven’t done so already as a freelancer, start looking closer into the revenue each client actually brings.
 You see, the time you spend on a client is often overlooked when you have a big paycheck coming in.
 But each client leaves less time available for other clients.
 In some cases, that translates into less profitability for your business.

 Ask your team to use a time tracking platform to keep track of the time they spend on each client and tasks for each one of the services you provide.
 Is the time they spend on them proportionate to the amount your client is paying you?
 Do you make an actual profit from this client or are you just making ends meet?
 To increase your revenue, you can either upsell and offer them additional services or raise your rates.

 If you’ve been able to come this far as a freelancer, there’s no reason why clients won’t keep coming in as you grow your business.
-Keep a level head, focus on continually improving your services and your skills as a team manager, and business success will follow.
+This how-to start your business guide can come quite handy to direct you in the right way.
+Just keep a level head, focus on continually improving your services, develop your skills as a team manager, and business success will follow.